 Snowshoe Straps and Single Pull-Ons

 Your typical, standard binding style usually features a plastic wraparound feature that is set in place with webbing or straps placed over the foot and around the heel to keep your foot in place.
 Different designers use different types of straps and bindings, although many do follow the more traditional method.
-MSR’s snow shoes usually features strap systems, while Crescent Moon’s snow shoes, on the other hand, has a single pull loop system.
+MSR’s snowshoes usually feature strap systems, while Crescent Moon’s snowshoes, on the other hand, has a single pull loop system.

-Some snow shoes are designed with the boa system to help the shoes fit better, and to also adjust more easily.
+Some snowshoes are designed with the boa system to help the shoes fit better and to also adjust more easily.
 Boa systems are made to function in the classic wrapped style, and traditional webbing replaced with wiring that can easily be tightened simply by turning a dial.
-Once you turn that dial, the system will cinch down and you’ll feel your snow shoes even out while also experiencing a boost in comfort.
-Boa systems originally came from designers like Tubbs and Louis Garneau, and are becoming a popular feature to have in snow shoes that’s available on the market today.
+Once you turn that dial, the system will cinch down and you’ll feel your snowshoes even out while also experiencing a boost in comfort.
+Boa systems originally came from designers like Tubbs and Louis Garneau, and are becoming a popular feature to have in snowshoes that are available on the market today.

-If you do need snow shoes with a lot of traction because you’ll be out in adverse conditions, you’ll want to make sure you get the level or traction you really need so you have the comfort and support you want.
-Less traction can be fine for flatter trail type hiking, but if you’re out when it’s very snowy, you’ll need more traction in your snow shoes.
+If you do need snowshoes with a lot of traction because you’ll be out in adverse conditions, you’ll want to make sure you get the level of traction you really need so you have the comfort and support you want.
+Less traction can be fine for flatter trail type hiking, but if you’re out when it’s very snowy, you’ll need more traction in your snowshoes.